FarmLogs/docker-clojure/README.md

 ## Default options

-Since the JVM can't yet honor cgroups limits when in a container, `docker-run.sh` will add the following to the `JVM_OPTS` set by the child container:
+Since the JVM doesn't honor cgroups memory limits for calculating the default heap size when in a container, `docker-run.sh` will add the following to the `JVM_OPTS` set by the child container:

-* if `Xmx` (max heap size) isn't set and a memory resource limit is applied to the container, it calculates an `Xmx` that is 50% of the memory limit (the percentage can be overridden by setting `JVM_MAX_MEM_RATIO`)
-* if a cpu/core resource limit is applied to the container, it sets some properties that control the number of threads for GC, etc
+* if `Xmx` (max heap size) isn't set, it enables experimental heap size calculation based on any cgroup memory limits.
+By default, it will try to use close to 100% of the memory limit.
+You can Adjust that by adding `-XX:MaxRAMFraction=n` to `JVM_OPTS`, where `n` is a whole number used to divide the available memory by (so 1 = 100%, 2 = 50%, etc).
+Defaults to 1.
 * it adds an option that causes the JVM to kill itself if it runs out of memory
 * it adds properties to enable connecting to JMX remotely.
 This can be